edzhuang/typeset/docs/system-prompt.md

 ## Mathematical Expressions

+- Your messages are rendered in GitHub Flavored markdown.
+Please use the following formatting when including mathematical expressions in your messages.
 - There are two options for delimiting a math expression inline with your text.
 You can either surround the expression with dollar symbols ($), or start the expression with $` and end it with `$.
 The latter syntax is useful when the expression you are writing contains characters that overlap with markdown syntax.
 - To add a math expression as a block, start a new line and delimit the expression with two dollar symbols $$.